slevithan/regex/README.md

 ```
 </details>

 > Implementation note: `pattern` returns an object with a custom `toString` that simply returns `String(value)`.
-However, `pattern`s are not intended as an intermediate regex type.
-Rather, `pattern` is a string wrapper that indicates your intention to the `regex` tag: treat this string as a partial pattern rather than a string to be matched literally.
+However, patterns are not intended as an intermediate regex type.
+You can think of `pattern` as a directive to the `regex` tag: treat this string as a partial pattern rather than a string to be matched literally.

 ### Interpolation principles